Writing your research proposal

 Methodology

-Show how you plan to carry out your research and how you will analyse the findings.
+You must show how you plan to carry out your research and how you will analyse your findings.

 Ethical considerations